menu

 Demographics

-In terms of college education, Lexington is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.66% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Lexington is somewhat higher than in the average US city of 21.84%: 26.66% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Lexington in 2022 was $29,536, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,144 for a family of four.
 However, Lexington contains both very wealthy and poor people as well.